vcmi/vcmi/docs/players/Installation_Android.md

 ### I installed play version, but the screen is flashing / blank on its edges

-**Solution:** Should be fixed since VCMI 1.3
+**Solution:** Update app to latest version

 ### The game always starts in 800x600 resolution, cannot effectively change it, also there is a lot of blank space on my widescreen device

-**Solution:** Should be fixed since VCMI 1.3
+**Solution:** Update app to latest version

 ## Other problems

-Please report about gameplay problem on forums: [Help & Bugs](https://forum.vcmi.eu/c/international-board/help-bugs) or [Discord](https://discord.gg/chBT42V).
+Please report about gameplay problem: [Github](https://github.com/vcmi/vcmi/issues), [Help & Bugs](https://forum.vcmi.eu/c/international-board/help-bugs) or [Discord](https://discord.gg/chBT42V).
 Make sure to specify your device and used version of Android.